hampgoodwin/GoLuca/README.md

     - [x] Add more unit tests, solitary and sociable
     - [x] Add Integration testing
     - [x] Add fail case account controller testing
-    - [ ] Use httptest for tests instead of using the actual router...?
-        - [ ] I think there is a bug here; we set up an actual http server for each test; that's bad and costly.
+    - [x] Use httptest for tests instead of setting up an http server for each test
-            - instead provide routes on the environment and then set up an httpserver from the routes; then httptest off the routes.
+        - [ ] Fix bug where connection is rejected (I sus due to db+http connection limitations in unix)
     - [ ] Add cursor testing for listing accounts
     - [ ] Add fuzzing
     - [ ] Create a seeder for a basic dev environment of data
     - [ ] Do some stress testing; how much data and we throw at & get out of this thing?
-    - [ ] Some flaking in controller testing?
 - [ ] Optimize the get transactions call to use a single query; full join, order and then iterate to make transactions object
 - [ ] Add a stress testing system
 - [ ] set up dev appvault and set secrets